 Check Your Oil: In the wintertime, it’s suggested that you use thinner oil to prevent freezing damage in your car.
 Check your owner’s manual to make sure you are using the right oil in your car.
 If you use 10W-30 oil in the summer, try SW-30 during the colder months.

 Stock Up Before the Snow Falls: Don’t wait until the snow hits or when you’re stranded on the side of the road before you run to the store to get winter tools.
-Stock up your car in the fall with items you’ll need to knock of snow or clear your window.
+Stock up your car in the fall with items you’ll need to knock off snow from your car or the road, like these snow clearing tools, or clear your window.
 It’ll be cheaper than in the cold months and you’ll thank yourself when you’re able to scoop, scrape, and go.
 Not sure what to buy?
 (Hint: Wal-mart sells an awesome emergency preparedness kit!)
 Keep these items on deck:

 - small shovel